-The Changing Perspectives Curriculum for elementary aged students is designed for students in grades K-5.
+The Changing Perspectives elementary curriculum is designed for students in grades K-5.
 At the elementary level we are pleased to offer two curriculum offerings; a Social-Emotional Learning (SEL) curriculum aligned to CASEL’s five core competencies, and a Disability Awareness curriculum to support empathy development around disabilities.

 Social Emotional Learning